link-society/kubirds-website/content/docs/dockerized-supervision/web/plan.md

 # How To

-Create an Inhibitor resource for muting a unit every week-end starting the Septembre, 19, 2020:
+Create the following Kubernetes resource:

 ```yaml
 ---